 Argentine Traditional Dress in Buenos Aires

-Buenos Aires boasts a wide range of clothing scene, catering to various tastes and occasions.
+Buenos Aires boasts a wide range of clothing scenes, catering to various tastes and occasions.
 Casual wear often includes fitted jeans or trousers paired with stylish tops, while formal attire leans towards tailored suits and elegant dresses.

 Lightweight materials like cotton and linen are favored for everyday wear, while classic colors such as black and navy dominate formal occasions.
 Cultural influences are sometimes woven into modern designs, adding a unique touch to the city’s fashion landscape.